-Antitrustitalia’s 23rd Antitrust Lunch is scheduled on Wednesday 18 March 2015 at Confindustria Bruxelles (Av. de la Joyeuse Entrée 1 – 1040 Bruxelles – Metro Schuman)
+Antitrustitalia’s 25th Antitrust Lunch is scheduled for Thursday 28 May 2015 at Confindustria Bruxelles (Av. de la Joyeuse Entrée 1 – 1040 Bruxelles – Metro Schuman).

-Please confirm your attendance at: https://www.eventbrite.com/e/parity-clauses-in-the-online-hotel-booking-sector-whats-going-on-tickets-15811307045.
+Please register only on this Eventbrite page.
 Entrance is free for antitrustitalia members.
 For non-members, there will be a fee of €15 to cover the cost of the lunch.
-Receipts can be printed from Eventbrite directly.
+If you need a proof of attendance and/or a receipt of payment please print a copy of the ticket issued by Eventbrite.

 antitrustitalia counts on your support!